B16B1RD/dockerfiles/alpine-anaconda3/README.md

-# alpine-anacona3 / Dockerfile
+# alpine-anaconda3 / Dockerfile

-This Dockerfile is a file for building a Python environment with Anaconda 3 on Alpine Linux.
+This Dockerfile is a file for building a Python environment with Anaconda3 on Alpine Linux.

 ## Requirements